albertvisser/scripts/readme.rst

     this file.

+**rename-files** (symlink to **rename_files.py**, the testable version)

+    like list2vi/list2scite, apply some action on the selected files and/or directories: take the first word and put it at the end to improve sortability.

 **repo.py**

-    `invoke` functions for managing source repositories, like the replaced check- and push-scripts mentioned below
+    `invoke` functions for managing source repositories, like the replaced check- and push-scripts mentioned below (at the end of this file)

+**runtests**

+    script to start all unittests in the unittests directory by letting pytest discover them

 **runwithlog**

-    enable logging for an application that reacts to setting a DEBUG environment variable
+    enable logging for an application that reacts to setting a DEBUG environment variable.

     to use, simply prepend this command to the usual call to the app